keptn/keptn.github.io/content/docs/0.2.0/usecases/runbook-automation-and-self-healing/index.md

         link="./assets/dynatrace-service-edit.png"
         caption="Edit Service">}}

 1. In the section **Anomaly detection** override the global anomaly detection and set the value for the **failure rate** to use **fixed thresholds** and to alert if **10%** custom failure rate are exceeded.
-Finally, set the **Sensitiviy** to **High**.
+Finally, set the **Sensitivity** to **High**.
     {{< popup_image
         link="./assets/dynatrace-service-anomaly-detection.png"
         caption="Edit Anomaly Detection">}}

 ## Run the Use Case

 Now, all pieces are in place to run the use case.
 Therefore, we will start by generating some load on the `carts` service in our production environment.
 Afterwards, we will change configuration of this service at runtime.
 This will cause some troubles in our production environment, Dynatrace will detect the issue, and will create a problem ticket.
 Due to the problem notification we just set up, keptn will be informed about the problem and will forward it to the ServiceNow service that in turn creates an incident in ServiceNow.
 This incident will trigger a workflow that is able to remediate the issue at runtime.
-Along the remediation, comments, and details on configuration changes are posted to Dynatrace.
+Along with the remediation, comments, and details on configuration changes are posted to Dynatrace.

 ### Load generation